-Alice: Thousand of scientists just signed a document urging countries to consider the risks of global warming, and to act accordingly.
+Alex: thousand of scientists just signed a document urging countries to consider the risks of climate change.

 Bob: I don’t know.
 It just sounds made up.
 Don’t know about you, but I don’t believe it.